MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-guest-access-in-groups.md

 - In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=2074830" target="_blank">Guest users</a> page.

-### Add existing guests to an Office 365 Group
+### Use the new admin center to add existing guests to an Office 365 Group

-If the guest already exists in your directory (see above) you can add them to your groups from the Office Admin Center or the Exchange Admin Center.
+If the guest already exists in your directory (see above), you can add them to your groups from the Office Admin Center or the Exchange Admin Center.

+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Groups** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=2052855" target="_blank">Groups</a> page.